Takeaways from Michigan’s loss to MSU in women’s hoops

 Too many turnovers

 The Wolverines lost their lead in the second quarter, with turnovers being a big reason why.
-They had eight turnovers in that first half, and 20 in the game.
+They had eight turnovers in the first half, and 20 in the game.

 A game of runs in the third quarter